venus-lang/venus_old/docs/reference/types.md

 val node = Node.create() // same as Node()
 ```

+## Type members

+Other than fields, we can embed other members in a type:

+- Methods: member functions that work closely on the type.
+- Properties: functions that work like fields which you can get/set, and also take control of it.
+- Nested types: we can define types inside type definition.

+These things are discussed in further sections.

 ## Object initialization

 When an object is created, each field is initialized with an default value of its type.